Help, My Dog Has A Dry Nose!

 A dry nose on a dog that never normally has a dry nose and is not acting themselves may be a concern.
 However, it would be rare that the dry nose itself would be the only clue that something is amiss and unwell dogs would usually have other symptoms such as lethargy, reduced appetite and an upset stomach.

-A dry nose that looks abnormal e.g. a different colour, dry, scaly or irritated, should always be examined.
+A dry nose that looks abnormal e.g. a different color, dry, scaly or irritated, should always be examined.

 What does a dry and cracked nose mean?

-While allergic skin disease tends to affect the skin, ears and anal glands, sometimes the nose is also affected.
-This is most often the case when a dog is very irritated and itchy and begins to rub their nose on hard surfaces.
-These dogs will usually have skin that is red raw and sore and may also have secondary bacterial infections.
+While allergic skin disease tends to affect the skin, ears, and anal glands, the nose is sometimes also affected.
+This is often the case when a dog is very irritated and itchy and begins to rub their nose on hard surfaces.
+These dogs will usually have red, raw and sore skin and may also have secondary bacterial infections.

 Lupus or Pemphigus

-These are auto-immune disorders which can cause a myriad of symptoms, one of which is a crusty, ulcerated nose.
-To reach a diagnosis and prescribe the appropriate treatment, it is normally necessary for a vet to biopsy the nose under anaesthetic.
+These are autoimmune disorders which can cause a myriad of symptoms, including a crusty, ulcerated nose.
+To reach a diagnosis and prescribe the appropriate treatment, it is normally necessary for a vet to biopsy the nose under anesthetic.

-A skin disorder called zinc responsive dermatosis is most commonly found in Siberian Huskies and can affect a dog in many ways, one of which is crusting around the nose.
+A skin disorder called zinc responsive dermatosis is most commonly found in Siberian Huskies and can affect a dog in many ways, crusting around the nose.

-Some brachycephalic (short-nosed) breeds such as Pugs, Shih Tzus and Frenchies are actually unable to lick their noses because of the shape of their head.
+Some brachycephalic (short-nosed) breeds such as Pugs, Shih Tzus, and Frenchies are actually unable to lick their noses because of their head’s shape.
 This leads to chronic dryness and cracking.
 Some can even develop infections because the skin becomes so damaged.

 What can I do about my dog’s dry cracked nose?

 What we do will depend on what the diagnosis is.
-For those with underlying health issues, we’ll need to treat the primary issue in order for the nose to return to its former shiny self.
+For those with underlying health issues, we’ll need to treat the primary issue so the nose is returned to its former shiny self.

-In those dogs who are simply prone to a dry nose (whether it be due to their breed or conformation), there are a number of things which can help.
+In dogs naturally prone to a dry nose (whether it be due to their breed or conformation), some things can help.

 Remember, most dogs can easily lick their noses so any creams, balms or ointments we put on them must be non-toxic as they are likely to be ingested.

-Most of the time, if the dry nose is not causing an issue, there is no need to do anything at all!
+Most of the time, if the dry nose is not causing an issue, there is no need to do anything!

 You May Also Like